tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

 ||Imports System|

 ## Region: Private Fields

+PIACEPoint was a way to map module specific aliases to a field.
+This data type has been replaced by AF Attributes.
+It follow the following scheme:

+PI Module = AF Element
+PI Alias = AF Attribute

 | PI-ACE  | AF Advanced Calculation Engine |
 | ------------- | ------------- |
 |Private ACE_Raw_Date As PIACEPoint|Private ACE_Raw_Date As AFAttribute|